MamkinDevOpsOrg/DevOps.Practice.Infrastructure/terraform/README.md

 ---

-✅ Now `prod` contains exactly the version `v1.0.0` you tested.
+✅ Now `prod` contains exactly the version `v1.0.0-infra` you tested.
 You can safely deploy it via `terraform-apply.yml` with:

 ```
 env: prod
+infra_version: v1.0.0-infra
-version_tag: v1.0.0
+image_tag: v1.0.0
 ```

 ---